Human rights in the Democratic Republic of the Congo: Abuses by transitional government security forces

-On April 12 a military court in Songo Mboyo, Equateur Province sentenced seven former MLC militia members to life in prison for crimes against humanity, including the December 2003 mass rape of more than 119 women.
+In 2006 a military court in Songo Mboyo, Equateur Province sentenced seven former MLC militia members to life in prison for crimes against humanity, including the December 2003 mass rape of more than 119 women.
 This ruling was the first judicial action against military personnel accused of crimes against humanity.
 The judge also found the transitional government responsible for the acts of the MLC soldiers.
 He ordered it to pay $10,000 (5.3 million Congolese francs) to the family of each woman who died as a result of the sexual assaults, $5,000 (2.65 million Congolese francs) to each survivor of sexual assault, and $3,000 (1.59 million Congolese francs) to each business owner whose shop was looted.
 On October 21, five of the former militia members escaped from Mbandaka military prison and had not been found by year's end.

-On June 20, a military court in Mbandaka, Equateur Province convicted 42 FARDC soldiers for murders and rapes committed in 2005, which it considered crimes against humanity.
+In 2006, a military court in Mbandaka, Equateur Province convicted 42 FARDC soldiers for murders and rapes committed in 2005, which it considered crimes against humanity.

 Security forces recruited children and used them as soldiers during the year although the exact number was not known.
-In March MONUC identified 22 children among soldiers of the Fifth Integrated FARDC Brigade in Katanga Province.
+In 2006 MONUC identified 22 children among soldiers of the Fifth Integrated FARDC Brigade in Katanga Province.
 It found that FARDC Captain Mulenga in South Kivu Province had eight children in his ranks.
 He and his troops had also allegedly abducted five girls that month.
 Authorities later replaced the brigade's commanding officer.

-Unlike in 2005, there were no reports that local authorities attempted to recruit child soldiers for armed groups.

-Security forces arbitrarily arrested former (demobilized) child soldiers (see section 1.d.).
+In 2020, there were no incidents of FARDC using child soldiers.